Niels3RT/RTsd/README.md

 -simple, easy to use ui

 # Videos
-Some (rather ugly) videos recorded during development.
+Some (rather ugly) videos recorded during development, top one is the oldest.
 Klick screenshots to view on youtube:

 1. Running a heat and switching control device while flying, result viewer on right side.